 In his latest installment of “From the Chapel,” OSV publisher Scott Richert writes about the…

-From the Chapel — March 28: Christ in our midst
+From the Chapel — April 12: Christ is risen!

 “From the Chapel” is a series of short, daily reflections on life and faith in a time of uncertainty.
 As people across the world cope with the effects of the coronavirus — including the social isolation necessary to combat its spread — these reflections remind us of the hope that lies at the heart of the Gospel.

 I rarely disagreed with the Catholic historian John Lukacs, my mentor and friend for a quarter of a century until his death during the Easter season a year ago.
 One thing we never saw eye to eye on, though, was the celebration of Easter in the Eastern Church.
 John preferred the reverence and beauty of the Easter liturgies of the West, which I love as well.
 But at Easter celebrations in Byzantine churches, I have also quite happily been swept away in what John called the orgiastic shouts of “Christ is risen!
 Indeed he is risen!”

 We have spent many Easter vigils at St. Michael Byzantine Catholic Church in Flushing, Michigan, just up the road from where Amy’s parents lived.
 But the most remarkable Easter vigil I ever attended was at the Serbian Orthodox Cathedral in Belgrade, Serbia, on the night of April 30, 2005.